ycpcs/cs335-spring2025/labs/dns_attack.md

 # rndc flush // Flush the DNS cache
 ```

-*- Forwarding the attacker32.com zone*: A forward zone is added to the local DNS server, so if anybody queries the *attacker32.com* domain, the query will be forwarded to this domain’s nameserver, which is hosted in the attacker container.
+- *Forwarding the attacker32.com zone*: A forward zone is added to the local DNS server, so if anybody queries the *attacker32.com* domain, the query will be forwarded to this domain’s nameserver, which is hosted in the attacker container.
 The zone entry is put inside the *named.conf* file.

 ```
 zone "attacker32.com" {